Niu Chunge

-Career
+Biography

 She won the World U18 Championships in Nairobi in 2017 with a personal best clearance of 4.20 metres.
 She competed at the 2018 IAAF World U20 Championships in Tampere, placing sixth overall with a clearance of 4.25 metres.

 She won the Chinese indoor title in Tianjin in February 2023.
 She won the Chinese outdoor national title in Shenyang in June 2023.
 She won silver at the 2023 Asian Championships in Bangkok with a clearance of 4.51 metres.
 She competed at the 2023 World Athletics Championships in Budapest, clearing 4.50 metres but not making the final.
 She won bronze at the delayed 2022 Asian Games in Hangzhou in October 2023.

 She won silver at the Asian Indoor Championships in Tehran in February 2024 with a clearance of 4.41 metres.
 She subsequently competed in the pole vault at the 2024 Paris Olympics.

 In May 2025, she won the gold medal at the 2025 Asian Athletics Championships.
 She was a finalist at the 2025 World Athletics Championships in Tokyo, Japan, in September 2025, placing eleventh overall.

+In February 2026, she won the gold medal in the pole vault at the 2026 Asian Indoor Athletics Championships in Tianjin, China.
+In September, she won the silver medal at the 2026 Asian Games in Nagoya, Japan, clearing 4.50 metres.